-For many homeowners, the thought of having to replace windows in the winter sends chills up their spines.
+For many homeowners, the idea of having to replace windows in the winter sends chills up their spines.
 It’s not just because of the season, but because they think replacing their windows in Casper will come with an array of extra problems due to the time of year.
-While replacing windows in the winter months does require a few extra hurdles, there are actually positives that can make winter a great time for window replacement for the savvy homeowner.
+While replacing windows in the colder months does require a few extra hurdles, there are actually positives that can make winter the right time for window replacement for the savvy homeowner.

-People often recognize they should consider window replacement in the winter.
-The blustery weather shows air leaks and other concerns with existing windows, either through draftier rooms or higher power bills due to energy inefficiency from windows were leaks have yet to be discovered.
+People often realize they should consider window replacement in the winter.
+The blustery weather exposes air leaks and other issues with existing windows, either through draftier rooms or higher power bills due to energy inefficiency from windows were leaks have yet to be discovered.

 Rather than sit back and wait for the spring to make a replacement, consider these reasons for replacing windows during the winter months and check out some strategies that will help service go smoothly:

 Winter is a good time to diagnose your windows

 Winter time can be a great opportunity to notice drafts or potential gaps in your existing windows.

 Chillier temperatures cause materials to contract, and may lessen performance.
 As a result, leaks, drafts or other problem areas may be easier to feel.
 Knowing which windows are problems can help plan which need to be replaced or repaired.
 This can help save both time and money over the long run when it comes to preparing for window replacements.

 Having your replacement windows placed during the colder months also allows you to examine the window installation too.

 You can see if your windows have excessive drafts or leaks in a variety of ways from the basic to the thorough.
 Especially if your home has older, single-paned windows, examine for damaged glazing (the hard putty that binds panes of glass in place) or weather-stripping.
 If that seal crumbles, your home will be vulnerable to heat loss.